RaulPPelaez/Naga_KeypadMapper/README.md

 ## Autorun

-Since autorun is a bit complicated for all the distros you can simply add nagastart.desktop or nagastart.sh to your startup folder/configuration.
+Since autorun is a bit complicated for all the distros you can simply add nagastart.desktop or a script executing naga -start to your startup folder/configuration.
 (Might have to run chmod +x on the .desktop)

 ## Debugging